hdigital/parlgov-web/docs/usage.md

 ## Data import · 🏗️

-Import data from ParlGov stable release, create database views, and create an admin user to access the Django admin pages for data editing.
+Import data from ParlGov stable release, create database views, and create an admin user to access the Django admin site for data editing.

 ```sh
 # ./app